datastax/cstar_perf/source/setup_cstar_perf_tool.rst

     mv cassandra cassandra-2.1
     ln -s cassandra-2.1 default

-The end result being that we can invoke cassandra-stress from ``~/fab/stress/default/tools/bin/cassandra-stress``.
+The end result being that you find cassandra-stress in ``~/fab/stress/default/tools/bin/cassandra-stress``.
 You'll know you have java and ant installed correctly if this build was successful.

 Install cstar_perf.tool
 ^^^^^^^^^^^^^^^^^^^^^^^